Young-ook/terraform-aws-spinnaker/modules/spinnaker-managed-eks/README.md

 # Amazon EKS (Elastic Kubernetes Service)
 [Amazon EKS](https://aws.amazon.com/eks/) is a fully managed Kubernetes service.
 Customers trust EKS to run their most sensitive and mission critical applications because of its security, reliability, and scalability.

-* You want to create a spinnaker managed EKS on AWS.
-This module will create an EKS control plane and data plane.
-* This module will give you a utility bash script to configure RBAC on the EKS cluster.
+This module will create a spinnaker managed EKS including control plane and data plane.
+And it gives you a utility bash script to configure RBAC on the EKS cluster.
+And users can configure an IAM Role for Kubernetes Service Account using terraform module.
+It is an important part to strengthen security by minimizing access permission of Kubernetes Pods.
+For more information about configuration of service account mapping for IAM role in Kubernetes, please check out the [IRSA(IAM Role for Service Account](https://github.com/Young-ook/terraform-aws-eks/blob/main/modules/iam-role-for-serviceaccount/README.md).

 ## Quickstart
 ### Setup